 But public life had lost its luster for her.
 Fiedler retired from both boards after a single term and turned her attention to her family, especially her grandchildren.

-But far beyond her many successes, she cherished a warm, mutually rewarding friendship with President Reagan.
+Far beyond her many successes, she cherished a warm, mutually rewarding friendship with President Reagan.
 She was thrilled to be asked to make his seconding speech during the 1984 Republican Convention.
 Writing the speech herself, she applauded the president for his strength, vision, and courage and called on her fellow Republicans to join her in choosing a leader “who will encourage us to dream, to build those dreams and to dream on.”

 Bobbi Fiedler grew up fighting because she was a Jew in a gentile neighborhood.
 She developed a distrust of government because she grew up at a time when Jewish people an ocean away were being fed into ovens.
 She entered politics because she believed the rights of children and parents were endangered.
 She voted her conscience because she knew no other way.
-As a woman and a Jew, she has forged her own course.
+As a woman and a Jew, she forged her own course.